LearnPress/learnpress/readme.txt

 = 4.0.2 =
 ~ Fixed: page profile lost styles when activate "All in One SEO" plugin ~ Upgrade library chart.js to v3.2.1
-~ Optimize query cache get list questions on a quiz
+~ Optimize query with cache get list questions on a quiz ~ Show content(description) on page LP Profile, LP Archive ~ Fixed: errors when activated "Metabox" plugin
-~ Show content(description) on page LP Profile, LP Archive ~ Fixed: error when activated "Metabox" plugin
+~ Fixed: broken layout profile page when activated "All in one seo" plugin

 = 4.0.1 =
 ~ Fixed: upgrade LP error if mysql version < 5.7 - "Specified key was too long".